tmuirhea/CCIP/README.md

 As of now, our system can calculate and drop its payload accurately within 5 meters of the target at a height up to 1000 meters.
 This altitude is not the limit; it just takes a long time to continuously calculate drop positions from that high.
 This program will also work traveling any direction.
 We have also implemented a small state machine which checks to see if our UAV is too close to the target.
 If the UAV is too close, it will navigate away and re-approach.
 After the payload has been released, the UAV will continue to maintain altitude without a heading until another target is aquired.
 #### To-Do
 1. We are going to add multiple targets to destroy so our UAV will "fire and forget" its payload and immediately change course to the next target automatically.
-2. Include wind estimation in our time of flight and position release functions
+2. We also want to include wind estimation for our time of flight and position release functions
-3. Include different payload options such as missiles and spheres
+3. Implement different payload options such as missiles and spheres
-4. Create a GUI simulation
+4. Create a GUI simulation with a release button

 ## Authors & Contacts:
 Tanner Muirhead - tmuirhea@ucsc.edu